 The corporate manager can view all the Outstanding Orders for all branches or for a specific branch.
 Under the specific branch, the user can view Outstanding Orders details for a specific dealer or for all dealers.
 Similarly it is possible to view all Outstanding Orders for a particular client or for all clients under a dealer.
-The Branch Manager can view all Outstanding Orders details Orders details under that Branch i.e. all Outstanding Orders for all clients or for all clients or for all clients or for all clients or for all Outstanding Orders for all clients or for all cli
+The Branch Manager can view all Outstanding Orders details under that Branch i.e. all Outstanding Orders for all dealers and for all clients or for all dealers or for a specific dealer.
+The dealer can view Outstanding Orders for own user id only.